 How much has your business changed from day one until now?

 It has grown and changed tremendously.
 From the first logo to the systems and processes we have in place now look nothing like when we first started.
-When you first get started, you typically do everything, the marketing, sales, customer service etc… I remember answering the Twill customer service line when we first started and I gave them a different name and changed my voice.
-Now, we have specialized those fundamental principles of our business and have certain team members that thrive in those areas take full control.
+When you first get started, you typically do everything, marketing, sales, customer service, etc… I remember answering the Twill customer service line when we first started and I gave them a different name and changed my voice.
+Now, we have specialized in those fundamental principles of our business and have certain team members that thrive in those areas take full control.

 What are your biggest challenges in marketing Twill?

 The biggest challenge is making sure the business is healthy enough to grow at scale.
-When you are a social enterprise, you are donating a healthy portion of profits back the community.
+When you are a social enterprise, you are donating a healthy portion of profits back to the community.
 That is the reason why we started this company.
 However, we have to make sure the business can function and operate on a strong margin and budget to reach full scale and capacity.
 We are getting there.

 What types of marketing are most effective for your business?

 Engage, engage, engage.
-Social media marketing is by far the most effective and cost efficient marketing we deploy.
+Social media marketing is by far the most effective and cost-efficient marketing we deploy.
 We are a social company, therefore it is important to have a direct pipeline to our customers and really get their feedback and participation.
 Again, it all goes back to being part of something bigger than yourself.

 What is the #1 lesson you learned since starting Twill?

 The #1 lesson that I learned is that many have come before us and it is always healthy to listen to those who have paved the way for success.
-Great mentors, partnerships and collaboration with other brands have helped us grow.
+Great mentors, partnerships, and collaboration with other brands have helped us grow.
 Additionally, they also have helped us steer away from startup pitfalls.